Sim98B/TabularDataGeneration/Iris - Protocol Validation/README.md

 # Iris Tabular Data Generation using PyTorch

-This project explores synthetic data generation for the Iris dataset using **Conditional Generative Adversarial Networks (cGANs)** and **Variational Autoencoders (VAEs)**.
+This project explores synthetic data generation for the Iris dataset using different architectures for data generation including **Variational Auto Encoder (VAE)**, **Generative Adversarial Network (GAN)** and **Wasserstein GAN WGAN**.
 The goal is to generate high-quality synthetic tabular data that preserves the statistical properties and class-specific relationships of the original dataset.
-This work is part of a broader initiative to generate synthetic medical data (tabular and imaging).
+This work is part of a larger initiative to generate synthetic medical data (tabular and imaging) and is a validation of a protocol to be followed in data generation tasks.

 ![Generated vs Real Data Comparison](images/Q-Qplots.png) *Example of synthetic vs real data distributions.*